Brother CS7000X Review & How it Compares vs the CS7000i

 This by no means takes the place of a serger, but it works great for trimming and seaming cotton fabric.
 It is kind of pitiful for knits, especially thin, curly jersey knits, though.
 (Learn more in my Brother side cutter foot tutorial if this sounds like something you might like!)

-Do you need a serger in addition to the CS7000X?
 No, but darn, I sure like my Brother serger and how FAST and easy it makes sewing garments!

 Can the Brother CS7000X sew denim jeans, leather, or canvas?